jfrog/SwampUp2022/SUP003-Intro_to_DevSecOps_with_JFrog_Xray/lab-1/README.md

 ## Prerequisites
 - A SAAS Instance of JFrog Platform.
 This will be provided as part of your enrollment to the Training class.
+- JFrog CLI is installed on your machine by running `jf -v`

 <br/>